-We offer an M.A. program in modern Middle Eastern Studies and joint M.A. programs that combine the study of the Middle East with Journalism, Museum Studies, Library Science and Business.
-We cooperate closely with the Department of Middle Eastern Studies, which offers a separate program of study leading to the Ph.D. degree.
+We offer an MA program in Near Eastern Studies with concentrations in advanced language, international relations, and museum studies, as well as a joint MA program in Global Journalism and a dual degree in Library Science.
+We cooperate closely with the Department of Middle Eastern Studies, which offers a separate program of study towards completion of a Ph.D.

 Our program focuses on the contemporary political economy and cultures of the region and the historical processes that have shaped the present.
 Courses cover modern history and politics, as well as specialized topics that reflect areas of faculty research.
 These areas currently include: questions of economic and political rights, law and society, gender politics, Arabic fiction writing, Iranian literary culture, the anthropology of Arab cities, Ottoman and Arab state formation, Egyptian social history, and modern Iran and Central Asia.
 Courses are also available on pre-modern Islamic history, literature, and philosophy, and on the ancient Near East.